philzook58/philzook58.github.io/_drafts/2018-09-21-HOTT_notes.markdown

 title: HOTT notes
 wordpress_id: 1302
 ---

+Higher inductive types are where it is actually at I guess.

+https://www.youtube.com/watch?v=A6hXn6QCu0k emily reihl - inifnity categroeis for undergrads, but really it's about homotopy type thoery

 11/2020
 https://github.com/HoTT-Intro/Agda
 I screwed up my emacs agda by having a rotten tuareg in it.
 I think